MohamadAlkhaldi/consensys-property-tokenizer/README.md

 - git
 - Metamask extension

-> Please note while you proceed tha Client is no longer hosted on IPFS
+> Please note while you proceed that the client is no longer hosted on IPFS

 To play with this project you have two networks and two front-end servers to choose from, which leaves with four scenarios:
 -	Local development network with front-end served by a local server